 It can also help you anticipate how they may react to challenging conversations so that you can respond appropriately.

 Many people with narcissistic personalities are good at making promises.
-They may promise to do what you want and not to do that thing you hate or promise to generally do better.
+They may promise to do what you want, not to do that thing you hate, or promise to do better.

-Oftentimes, they are also sincere about these promises.
-However, in other cases, these promises may also be a means to their own ends.
+Oftentimes, they’re also sincere about these promises.
+However, in some cases, these promises may also be a means to their own ends.

-It’s also important to remember that narcissistic traits aren’t indicative of a more severe mental health issue.
-It is possible for some people to display some traits, such as delusions of grandeur or a sense of entitlement, without it being the result of a more significant mental health condition.
+It’s possible for some people to display certain traits, such as delusions of grandeur or a sense of entitlement, without it being the result of a more significant mental health condition.

 The only way to distinguish between random traits and a true disorder is through an evaluation with a mental health professional.

 Of course, even people with narcissistic traits might benefit from the help of a mental health professional.
-Regardless of a larger diagnosis, some traits can be detrimental to relationships, personal development, and well-being.
+Regardless of a larger diagnosis, some traits can harm relationships, personal development, and well-being.

 Reach out to family and friends and call your support system into service.
 There’s no need to go it alone.